aadhil96/Language-Detection-API-Deplpyment/README.md

-# Deploy ML models with FastAPI, Docker, and Heroku
+# Language Detection Deployment Using FastAPI, Docker, and Heroku

 ### 1. Develop and save the model with this Colab